Antiblanks/jquery.respondjsevents/README.md

     &lt;script type="text/javascript" src="../path/to/jquery-respondjsevents.js"&gt;
 </pre>

-2. You need to specify your supported view modes, these relate directly to your CSS3 media queries.
+2. Next you need to specify your supported view modes, these relate directly to your CSS3 media queries.
 You do this by adding some markup to the end of your page just before the closing blody tag.
 For example if you have the following CSS:

 <pre>
     @media screen and (min-width: 1px){